 - to participate in the research activities of the Division relative to animal care and disease control; and

 - to participate in the formal and informal teaching programs conducted within the Division.

-The CPL is equipped and staffed to provide technical services in microbiology, mycology, mycoplasmology, chlamydiology, virology, serology, hematology, parasitology, clinical chemistry, urinalysis, histology and pathology.
-The CPL uses the services of reference laboratories for performance of tests not conducted in the laboratory and for consultation and confirmation of test results when necessary.
+The CPL is equipped and staffed to provide technical services in microbiology, mycology, mycoplasmology, chlamydiology, virology, serology, hematology, parasitology, clinical chemistry, urinalysis, necropsy and histology.
+The CPL uses the services of reference laboratories to perform tests not conducted in-house, and for consultation and confirmation of test results when necessary.

 The laboratory services are utilized by the Division’s veterinary staff in support of programs in clinical and preventive medicine, conditioning, quarantine and health surveillance of vendor and resident animal colonies.

-CPL will not accept requests for diagnostic services directly from an investigator.
+The CPL does not accept requests for diagnostic services directly from an investigator.
 Investigators should contact the veterinary staff to arrange for CPL services for evaluating health problems in their animals.
-The clinical veterinarian in consultation with the investigator will determine the scope of the problem, initiate whatever corrective measures are required and submit the appropriate samples to the laboratory for evaluation.
+The clinical veterinarian, in consultation with the investigator, will determine the scope of the problem, initiate whatever corrective measures are required and submit the appropriate samples to the laboratory for evaluation.
 This mandatory procedure ensures the veterinary staff is cognizant of animal health problems and precludes the inadvertent spread of infectious disease to other animals in the facilities.

 B. Laboratory Resource Support to the MIT Research Community

 The resources of the CPL are available to MIT investigators on a fee-for-service basis in support of their own research projects.
 In addition, DCM welcomes the opportunity for collaborative efforts.
 Individuals wishing to utilize CPL should contact the following groups to schedule work:

 - DCMfirstname.lastname@example.org for pathology service and consultation.

 - Caroline Atkinson (Email:email@example.com) for histology requests and questions.